Learning-from-the-curve/Data/README.md

 - **Data protection law and the COVID19 outbreak**
   - [Source](https://lsts.research.vub.be/en/data-protection-law-and-the-covid-19-outbreak)
-  - Content: a list of what different countries in Europe are doing to guarantee appropriate protection of personal data, during a time in which being able to monitor each and every individual is essential to ensure the success of containment measure
+  - Content: a list of what different countries in Europe are doing to guarantee appropriate protection of personal data, during a time in which being able to monitor each and every individual is essential to ensure the success of containment measure.

 ### 2. Within country heterogeneity